conejoninja/bitid-php/README.md

 =====
 * I tried to create a flexible library, some  work needs to be done to adapt it to your project

-* Pure PHP implementation, no need of **bitcoind**
+* Pure PHP implementation, no need of **bitcoind** (maybe add support for bitcoind in the future)

-* GMP PHP extension is required
+* GMP PHP extension is required (most shared hostings don't have it, another reason to implement bitcoind support)

-* **isMessageSignatureValidSafe** is the same function as **isMessageSignatureValid** but the later with throw different exceptions on fail, while the former only return true/false
+* **isMessageSignatureValidSafe** is the same function as **isMessageSignatureValid** but the later with throw different exceptions on fail, while the former only return true/false (only for lazy programmers that don't handle exceptions)

-* By default, it will only 1 user by ip to **try** login at the same time (once a user is logged, another user could start the login process), this example could be modify to allow several (no need to modify BitID)
+* By default, it will only allow 1 user by IP to **try** login at the same time (once a user is logged, another user could start the login process), this example could be modify to allow several (no need to modify BitID)